joxoleon/kh-content/Prompts/iOS/LessonPromptTemplate.md

       `=== EndSection: Dependency Injection Introduction ===`

     - `=== Section: Dependency Injection ===`
       Provide an in-depth explanation of Dependency Injection, covering what it is, why it’s beneficial, and how it can be implemented in iOS.
 Include examples to show how DI can make code more modular and testable.
-Avoid using "```" for code blocks; indent instead to maintain text flow.
+Avoid using three backticks ("```") for code blocks; indent instead to maintain text flow.
+For example:

+          struct MyDependency {
+              func performAction() {
+                  print("Action performed.")
+              }
+          }

       `=== EndSection: Dependency Injection ===`

     - `=== Section: Discussion ===`